Cross country running: History

 By 1834, Hare and Hounds was known at Rugby school, and their route, the "Barby Hill Run", was described in an 1857 novel, Tom Brown's School Days, by Thomas Hughes, who had gone to Rugby but was by then an influential politician.
 At Eton College, the chasing pack were known as Beagles, but in many other places they are called Harriers (a breed of dog used largely for hunting hares).
 At Harrow School they ran across farmland at Pinner, but Winchester school did not start cross country until sometime in the 1880s.
 In 1837, Rugby School started a longer run of approximately twelve miles known as the Crick Run because it goes out to the village of Crick and returns to the school.
 This has become an annual tradition and continues to this day.

 By the early 1850s, athletic clubs had started holding their own paper chases as a form of training, the sport was seen at Oxford University by that time.
 A national championship was first held on 7 December 1867 on Wimbledon Common in south-west London.
 The course was about 3.5 miles, through a bog and over hills and started in the evening so runners had to navigate in the dark.
 Many runners went off course, and it was declared void and had to be rerun.
 The championship has been held over the distance of 10 miles (16,093 metres) since 1877.

 In 1869, Thames Hare and Hounds, the world's first cross country running club, was formed in the same area of south west London, and the same year William C. Vosburgh of New York introduced the sport to the United States.
 The universities of Oxford and Cambridge held their first cross country contest at Oxford in December 1880, and Harvard University held races from the same year.

 Three area associations were formed to administer the sport in their region of England.
 The Midland Counties Amateur Cross-Country Association was formed in 1879, the Northern Cross-Country Association in 1882, and the Southern Counties Cross-Country Association was established in 1883.
 Then also in 1883 the National Cross-Country Union was formed, with Walter Rye, the founder of Thames Hare and Hounds, as first President.
 In 1933 this was changed to the English Cross-Country Union because by then the other constituent countries of the United Kingdom had their own cross country associations.
-The Scottish Cross Country Union was formed in 1886 and held their first national championship at Lanark in March of that year, and the United States followed suit in 1887.
+The Scottish Cross Country Union was formed in 1886 and held its first national championship at Lanark in March of that year, and the United States followed suit in 1887.